 These filters have a MERV rating of 1721, depending on the kind.
 This rating indicates how effectively a filter can remove pollutants from the air.

-Media air cleaners are denser than common air filters.
+Media air cleaners are much thicker than regular air filters.
 They’re often four to five times wider—or more.
-This barrier mounts snugly against your HVAC unit.
+This barrier mounts tightly against your HVAC equipment.

 Because its operational surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

-There are a few electronic filtering systems you can add in your home.
+There are a few electronic filtering systems you can install in your home.

 An electronic air cleaner uses a high-voltage magnetic charge to catch particles.